KristapsRigasts/user_crud/README.md

 ## Users App
-View all users
+View all users,
-Create new user
+Create new user,
-Edit existing user
+Edit existing user,
 Delete existing user

 ## How to run App